 Imagine if you have a flood at home, and your laptop was waterlogged.
 You are going to be so relieved that you kept a spare USB with your wedding photography and videography in your office draw at work.
 This is where backing up into three locations is smart.

-Ideally one of the locations ought to be out of the country.
+Ideally one location ought to be out of the country.
 Fortunately, getting out of country storage is now really easy with online storage in the cloud.
-There are many free and cheap providers including Microsoft and Google.
+There are many free and cheap providers, including Microsoft and Google.

 Get your photographs printed!
 We want you to be enjoying your photographs for generations.

-If you have any questions, or just want some advice, drop us a line, we are here to help.
+If you have questions, or just want some advice, drop us a line.
+We are here to help.